electron/typescript-definitions/README.md

 const apiPath = './vendor/electron/docs/api.json'

 const definitionLines = generateDefinitions({ electronApi: loadJSON(apiPath) })
-// definitionLines will be an strin representation of the definition file
+// definitionLines will be an string representation of the definition file
 ```

 ## License